Banff National Park: Geography

 Banff National Park is in the Rocky Mountains on Alberta's western border with British Columbia in the Alberta Mountain forests ecoregion.
 By road, the town of Banff is 128 km west of Calgary and 401 km southwest of Edmonton.
 Jasper National Park borders Banff National Park to the north, while Yoho National Park is to the west and Kootenay National Park is to the south.
 Kananaskis Country, which includes Bow Valley Wildland Provincial Park, Spray Valley Provincial Park, and Peter Lougheed Provincial Park, is located to the south and east of Banff.

 The Trans-Canada Highway passes through Banff National Park, from the eastern boundary near Canmore, through the towns of Banff and Lake Louise, and into Yoho National Park in British Columbia.
 The Banff townsite is the main commercial centre in the national park.
 The village of Lake Louise is at the junction of the Trans-Canada Highway and the Icefields Parkway, which extends north to the Jasper townsite.
+The Banff–Windermere Highway extends to the south from Castle Junction, connecting Banff National Park with Kootenay National Park and Radium Hot Springs.

 Banff

 Banff, established in 1885, is the main commercial centre in Banff National Park, as well as a centre for cultural activities.
 Banff is home to several cultural institutions, including the Banff Centre, the Whyte Museum, the Buffalo Nations Luxton Museum, Cave and Basin National Historic Site, and several art galleries.
 Throughout its history, Banff has hosted many annual events, including Banff Indian Days which began in 1889, and the Banff Winter Carnival.
 Since 1976, The Banff Centre has organized the Banff Mountain Film Festival.
 In 1990, Banff incorporated as a town of Alberta, though still subject to the National Parks Act and federal authority in regards to planning and development.
-In its 2014 census, the town of Banff had a permanent population of 8,421 as well as 965 non-permanent residents for a total population of 9,386.
+In its 2017 census, the town of Banff had a permanent population of 8,865 as well as 793 non-permanent residents for a total population of 9,658.
 The Bow River flows through the town of Banff, with the Bow Falls on the outskirts of town.